 Buy cheaper paper:

 As well as saving money on ink cartridges, you could also save money on the other key item that your printer needs – paper.
-Instead of buying expensive paper from office supply shops, you should consider buying cheaper paper from supermarkets or online.
+Instead of buying expensive paper from office supply shops, you should consider buying cheap brochure printing from supermarkets or online.
 Additionally, buying supplies in bulk could save you a lot of money in the long run, and you could do this with both paper and ink cartridges.

 Print things in black and white:

 Often, printing documents in colour isn’t strictly necessary, even if you think it will be more aesthetically pleasing.
 For graphs and charts, grayscale can work just fine, and for text, there’s no need to splash out on coloured ink to make a statement.
 You can find a range of eco-friendly fonts that have little holes in each letter, which will help you save on ink costs and be less wasteful.

 Consider which printer to buy: